By Paul d'Anjou, Twitch growth expert

 Who it's for

 The occasional creator who wants a clean, consistent output without hand-editing every clip.
-Paste the Twitch clip URL, pick a template (webcam top + game bottom is the most-used), export.
+Paste the Twitch clip URL, pick a template (webcam top plus game bottom is the most-used), export.

 Limits

-- Batch caps: most paid plans cap at 10–20 clips/month before tier upgrade
+- Batch caps: most paid plans cap at 10 to 20 clips per month before tier upgrade.

 For a deeper read, see our detailed StreamLadder review.

-This is the method for streamers clipping daily, or anyone trying to convert a 4-hour stream into 10–15 publishable clips without spending another 4 hours editing.
+This is the method for streamers clipping daily, or anyone trying to convert a 4-hour stream into 10 to 15 publishable clips without spending another 4 hours editing.

 How AI auto-clipping works